OWASP/owasp-mastg/Document/Testcases/0x05a_OMTG-CODE_Android.md

 ### Remediation

-Some best practices to consider to securely handle exception within a mobile application :
+[Describe the best practices that developers should follow to prevent this issue]

 ### References